 If you have a light weight smaller puppy choose the larger calm older doggies to build little ones confidence around bigger dogs, not high energy large dogs that will overwhelm and sometimes frighten them.
 If you have a large breed energetic pup when they first get to the doggie park they’re at the top of the play pyramid, there’s only a few doggies that can tolerate their energy and play, so take them to play with those doggies and as their energy is drained their pyramid opens up and their play options increase.
 When they’re completely exhausted they’re a lot more capable of playing appropriately with smaller less energetic doggies.

-Compitable Dog Play Groups
+Compatible Dog Play Groups

-I think having something like this available to people would be fantastic.
-Because at the moment the only open environment socialisation options for dogs, is at dog parks where they’re at the mercy of uneducated parents, who have little to no idea about what is appropriate and what is not.
+At the moment the only open environment socialisation options for dogs, is at dog parks where they’re at the mercy of uneducated parents, who have little to no idea about what is appropriate and what is not.

 Here’s just a few of the INAPPROPRIATE examples I see on a daily basis.

 1) Parents who are completely oblivious that their excitable adolescent dog is overwhelming a gentler more timid dog, or pushing the tolerance of a wiser older dog, or frightening the life out of a young puppy.